ClomyAI/aws-cf-shadow/README.md

-Note: please this is for Educational Purpose only.
+Note: This is for Educational Purpose only.
 Do not use it in countries or regions that forbid VPN access.